-Plagiarism
+Plagiarism:

-Work that students submit for assessment will inevitably build upon ideas that they have read about or have learnt about in lectures.
+- Work that students submit for assessment will inevitably build upon ideas that they have read about or have learnt about in lectures.
 That is perfectly acceptable, provided that sources are appropriately acknowledged.
-It should be noted, however, that the wholesale reproduction of the ideas and words of others, however well referenced, is likely to lead to failure at assessment.

-The submission of work that borrows ideas, words, diagrams, or anything else from another source (or sources), without appropriate acknowledgement, constitutes plagiarism.
-Plagiarism is not limited to unattributed cutting-and-pasting; it includes the reproduction, without acknowledgement, of someone else's work, taken from a published (or unpublished) article, a book, a website, a friend's (or anybody else's) assignment, or any other source.

-When an assignment or report uses information from other sources, the student must carefully acknowledge exactly what, where and how s/he has used them.
-If someone else's words are used, they must be within quotation marks and a reference must follow the quotation.

-Where a concept or argument in another source is paraphrased (rather than directly quoted), quotations marks should not be used, but it will still be necessary to acknowledge the source.
-Remember, however, that the making of simple changes to the wording of a source, while retaining the broad structure, organisation, content and/or phraseology of the source, is unacceptable academic practice and will probably be regarded as plagiarism.

-The submission of material (written, visual or oral), originally produced by another person or persons or oneself, without due acknowledgement, so that the work could be assumed to be the student's own.
+It should be noted, however, that the wholesale reproduction of the ideas and words of others, however well referenced, is likely to lead to failure in assessment - The submission of work that borrows ideas, words, diagrams, or anything else from another source (or sources), without appropriate acknowledgement, constitutes plagiarism.
+Plagiarism is not limited to unattributed cutting-and-pasting; it includes the reproduction, without acknowledgement, of someone else's work, taken from a published (or unpublished) article, a book, a website, a friend's (or anybody else's) assignment, or any other source - When an assignment or report uses information from other sources, the student must carefully acknowledge exactly what, where and how they have used them.
+If someone else's words are used, they must be within quotation marks and a reference must follow the quotation - Where a concept or argument in another source is paraphrased (rather than directly quoted), quotation marks should not be used, but it will still be necessary to acknowledge the source.
+Remember, however, that the making of simple changes to the wording of a source, while retaining the broad structure, organisation, content and/or phraseology of the source, is unacceptable academic practice - The submission of material (written, visual or oral), originally produced by another person, persons or oneself, without due acknowledgement, so that the work could be assumed to be the student's own is also considered plagiarism